HyperKat/ws-navigator_0.5/README.md

 BLINK:

-  It's not necessary to add script and style tags to template head, it includes all automatic, on activated option -> handle in template root, too !!!!! ! ! !!!!!
+  It's not necessary to add script and style tags to template head.
+Also it includes all automatic, on activated option -> handle in template root, too.
+  You only need to copy the scripts in tempate root!!!!! ! ! !!!!!